oracle-livelabs/developer/23aifree-dev-env/introduction/introduction.md

 ## About this Workshop

-Welcome to the **Become a Data Engineer—Build your own Oracle Database 23ai test lab** workshop!
+Welcome to the **Become a Data Engineer—Build an Oracle Database 23ai Test Lab** workshop!

 In this workshop you learn to build your own Oracle Database 23ai free environment using Docker/Podman container on your own laptop.